asheroto/choco.run/README.md

 User guide to **choco.run** in two commands:

-Open PowerShell (as an Administrator) and run the following...
+Run in PowerShell (as an Administrator):
  1. `wget choco.run -out c.cmd`
  2. `.\c.cmd`